 Beginning in late 2016, eight states partnered together and made a commitment to deliver an innovative and engaging disaster preparedness curriculum and leadership experience to teenagers within Nebraska, Hawaii, Tennessee, Washington, Virginia, New Jersey, Illinois, and Mississippi.
-This project was made possible through a federal grant from the National Institute of Food and Agriculture (NIFA) and the Extension Disaster Education Network (EDEN).
+This project was made possible through a federal grant from the National Institute of Food and Agriculture (NIFA).
 Short for My Preparedness Initiative, MyPI provides a challenging youth preparedness and leadership development opportunity in which teenagers are empowered to take ownership of their preparedness and to assist their families and surrounding communities with the same, all with the goal of enhancing individual, family, and community preparedness and resilience, and at the same creating a new standard for youth preparedness across the nation.

 While MyPI Mississippi is currently being taught in formal school settings through Allied Health classes, Law and Public Safety classes, and as part of Vo-Tech programs, it is also taught outside of school settings for organized youth programs, community agencies, etc. Delivery outlets for the additional partnering states are varied as they continue to develop their state level MyPIs (ex.
 MyPI Nebraska, MyPI Hawaii, MyPI Tennessee, etc.).

-For additional information regarding MyPI National, please contact MyPI National Program Coordinator, Dr. C. Ryan Akers at firstname.lastname@example.org.
-For specific information regarding the current state deliveries, please explore the “Contact Us” tab of this website for respective State Point of Contact information.
+For additional information regarding MyPI National, please contact MyPI National Program Coordinator, Dr. C. Ryan Akers at email@example.com.
+For specific information regarding the current state/territory deliveries, please explore the “Contact Us” tab of this website for respective State Program Manager information.